 Define critical success factors: Define the measures that will show if the project has been a success.
 Examples of what these can be based on include: delivery on time, impact of project, feedback from users..

 Data audit: Map the data which is currently available and grade its quality.
 This will illustrate where any gaps in data may be, which should be filled before progressing.

 Design the process: Define roles and set objectives for team members.
 Define resource requirements and map stakeholders for the project.

 Design the data collection strategy: Design the collection and processing stages of the analytics activity.

-Data collection: Collect data from data sources.
-This can be from drawing on established data sets (for example. absence records) or running new data collection processes (for example, engagement survey).
+Data collection: Collect data from existing data sets (for example, absence records) or collect new data (for example, by running an engagement survey).

-Report data: Report in a clear and simple way illustrating a solution to their issue, or further areas of investigation if further data is required.
+Report data: Report a solution to the problem clearly and recommend further areas of investigation if needed.

-Evaluate: Review the data-analytics-insights process and evaluate impact.
-Review and update process as required.
+Evaluate: Review the process and evaluate impact.
+Update process as required.